 Cold Storage Map Pack

 The Cold Storage Map Pack was released on July 7th, 2008 and included a single map.
 It was a "gift" from Bungie to its fans for Bungie Day '08 (July 7, 2008).
-Cold Storage is technically considered Legendary tier, meaning that to play it in matchmaking you must have the Legendary map pack as well.
+Cold Storage is technically considered Legendary tier, meaning that to play it in matchmaking the player must have the Legendary map pack as well.

 - Cold Storage